-13.3.1.
+13.2.1.1.
+There shall be two timers for the barrel racing.
 Read out box times must be read and recorded by official timer in 100ths of a second.
 One timer will record the times that appear on the electric eye readout.
 Additional timers will operate the backup manual clocks and will record the time shown thereon.
-They will operate from the flag man's signals, and record the time in tenths of a second.
+They will operate from the flag man's signals and record the time in tenths of a second.